rocon/espo/README.md

 16. *DLT*

-Espo can be extended with the use of constructs described in the [https://en.wikipedia.org/wiki/Distributed_Language_Translation](Distributed Language Translation) (DLT) project, as long as they do not clash with existing features of Esp(erant)o.
+Espo can be extended with the use of constructs described in the [Distributed Language Translation](https://en.wikipedia.org/wiki/Distributed_Language_Translation) (DLT) project, as long as they do not clash with existing features of Esp(erant)o.
 So *li* cannot be redefined as epicene pronoun (use *ri* instead) and *hi* cannot be used as masculine pronoun (in Espo it is the verb infinitive used in constructing the perfect tense).
 But using *ke* after a preposition governing subordinate conjunction is recommended.